elankath/mcmdesign/src/machine-controller/node_drain.md

 	for i, worker := range v.workers {
 		select {
-		case worker <- volumeAttachment:
+		// submit volume attachment to the worker channel if channel is not full case worker <- volumeAttachment:
 		default:
 			klog.Warningf("Worker %d/%v is full.
 Discarding value.", i, worker)